 - Clarifies that the amount of forgiven PPP loans are excluded from income (e., are not taxable); and

-- Allows PPP loan recipients to deduct expenses paid with funds from a forgiven PPP loan, reversing the Treasury Department’s position that deductions would not be allowed for such expenses.
-This was a controversial decision by the Treasury Department and the IRS that many small- and medium-sized business owners, industry groups and accounting professionals had criticized, since the inability to take to those deductions would have in many cases been equivalent to a taxation on the PPP loan.
+- Allows PPP loan recipients to deduct expenses paid with funds from a forgiven it loan, reversing the Treasury Department’s position that deductions would not be allowed for such expenses.
+This was a controversial decision by the Treasury Department and the IRS that many small- and medium-sized business owners, industry groups and accounting professionals had criticized since the inability to take to those deductions would have in many cases been equivalent to a taxation on the loan.